cLeffNote44/clippy-revival/README.md

 *"It looks like you're trying to build something awesome.
 Would you like help with that?"* 📎

 Remember that annoying bloat on your childhook PC?
 Well I recreated him.
-Only now, a modern Clippy assistant, powered by local AI and built to be customized, and actually helpful.
+Only now, he's powered by local AI and built to be customized, and actually helpful.

 ## Features